namdlefhtes/calculator/README.md

 2021-01-12

 math working for most part. weird divide bug after clearing once. throws divide by zero error for other division types.

+2021-01-13

+working on a loop to maintain printing of 'x' and '÷' in two part and multipart equations.
+Multipart is complicated as may need to loop through without that section to get operators in order.